-Examples for which worked spreadsheets are provided
+Examples for which worked spreadsheets or R code are provided

-This annex provides a list of the examples for which worked spreadsheets are provided.
+This annex provides a list of the examples for which worked spreadsheets or R code are provided.
 These Supplementary Materials are available online from https://publications.iarc.who.int/634#supmat.
-One or more Excel workbooks are available per chapter.